sfrwmaker/TFT_Rework_station/README.md

 * Fixed issues in the parameters menu
 * Updated the NLS message files (removed one parameter item, old files should work properly)

+Jan 01, 2023, 1 1.13
+* Changed TIM1 value in the debug screen.
+Now this velus shows the TIM1 period
+* Speed-up the power-up procedure.
+Not the temperature values are read from the hardware during startup